DaveDeCaprio/voice-stream/docs/getting_started/walkthrough.md

 :lines: 1-3
 :emphasize-lines: 3
 ```
 First we set up the source using {py:func}`~voice_stream.integrations.fastapi.fastapi_websocket_bytes_source`.
-This creates the pipe and returns an AsyncIterator[bytes] which will contain the audio data.
+This creates the stream and returns an AsyncIterator[bytes] which will contain the audio data.

 #### Speech Recognition